 If you are looking for more activities to do here, be sure to check out some of the available tours and day trips.

-Looking for a complete travel guide to Skopje?12 Best Things to Do in Skopje
+12 Best Things to Do in Skopje12 Best Things to Do in Skopje

 Getting from Skopje to Lake Ohrid